Mydayyy/touchbar-tasks/README.md

 - Source Code: [github.com/mydayyy/touchbar-tasks](https://github.com/Mydayyy/touchbar-tasks)

 You can easily contribute new taskrunners.
 All currently available taskrunners are under lib/TaskCollectors/<Name>.
-All that is needed to implement e.g gulp or a different taskrunner is to create a new plugin here, which inerhits from AbstractTaskRunner inside AbstractPlugin.js
+All that is needed to implement e.g gulp or a different taskrunner is to create a new plugin here, which inherits from AbstractTaskRunner inside AbstractTaskRunner.js

 License
 -------